Taymn/VSchool/level4/Assignments/Ugly-Things/notes.md

 You can choose to implement this assignment using all hooks or with class components

-## Plan
+## Plan/Sudo Code

 SP 309.75
 Ugly Things
+SP: 16

-    1. Create a Form with 3 inputs & submit button
+ 4SP   1.
+Create a Form with 3 inputs & submit button
+            Title, Description, Image and Submit
-    2. Capture inputs and display from an array of objects
+ 4SP   2.
+Capture inputs and display from an array of objects
+            post request and get request
+ 4SP   3.
+Pull data from Ugly Things API
+            able to post and get Ugly Things
-    3. Add delete and edit functionality to each object
+ 4SP   4.
+Add delete and edit functionality to each object
-    4. Pull data from Ugly Things API

 10/09/23 I have completed step 1.
 I was using Name Badge as a guide.
-Step 2 broke my App.
+10/10/23 Able to add post requests and display items